cliosight-software/Samples/README.md

 <b>3.
 Online Collaboration and Support Service</b><br/>
 Our third project will demonstrate <b>collaboration and support</b> for enterprise applications.
 This will include parts for contacts management and customer support.
-Basically it will have the following modules:
+It will have the following modules:
 1. Video conferencing
 2. Collaborative editing
 3. Contacts management